Closing in on nuclear deal, U.S. demands 'tough choices' from Iran

 Difficult issues include Iran's insistence on pursuing advanced centrifuge research, Tehran's need to answer questions on past nuclear activities that could be arms-related, and the speed of lifting sanctions.
 Iran wants all sanctions lifted immediately but Western powers want them eased gradually.

-(Additional reporting by Louis Charbonneau in Lausanne, Sam Wilkin in Dubai and Adrian Croft and Robin Emmott in Brussels and John Irish in Paris and Michael Nienaber in Berlin; writing by Louis Charbonneau and Parisa Hafezi; editing by Ralph Boulton and Giles Elgood and Philippa Fletcher)
+(Additional reporting by Louis Charbonneau in Lausanne, Sam Wilkin in Dubai and Adrian Croft and Robin Emmott in Brussels and John Irish in Paris; writing by Louis Charbonneau and Parisa Hafezi; editing by Ralph Boulton and Giles Elgood and Philippa Fletcher)